HollyESmith/bikesharing/README.md

 **Top Starting Locations**

 I then looked at top starting locations.
-This scatter plot may indicate that the center of the business district may be a good place for advertising to prospective bikesharers.
+This scatter plot indicates that the center of the business district may be a good place for advertising to prospective bikesharers.

 ![TopStartingLocations](https://user-images.githubusercontent.com/97558998/170124556-31a8a733-267e-4649-825b-d55601b27606.png)